List of The Price Is Right pricing games: Off

 A $10,000 cash prize is hidden in one of 16 boxes.
 The contestant is presented with three pairs of small prizes.
 Within each pair, one prize is correctly priced and the other has had its price cut in half.
 Each time the contestant selects a half-price prize, they win that pair of prizes and half of the remaining boxes are eliminated, leaving the winning box still in play.
 After all three pairs have been played, the contestant has one chance to select that box and win the $10,000.
 Guessing correctly on all three pairs awards a $1,000 bonus, which the contestant keeps regardless of the outcome.

 After Drew Carey began hosting the show, the show began implementing his recommendation that a cash bonus be added for the pricing portion of the game.
-From Season 36 to 38 (first aired episode October 19, 2007), each correctly played round added a $500 bonus in addition to the pair of prizes in that round, for a total of $1,500.
-Since Season 39 (September 28, 2010), the bonus can only be won for winning all three rounds, which is now $1,000.
+From Season 36 to 38, each correct guess added a $500 bonus in addition to the pair of prizes in that round, for a total of $1,500.
+Since Season 39 (September 28, 2010), the bonus can only be won by making three correct guesses, which is now $1,000.
 Under both formats, the contestant keeps the bonus money even if they do not win the grand prize.